![]() |

 I've owned this Nova since November 7, 1990.
 That was my 17th birthday.
-It started life as a 307 powered, 115hp weakling, but it didn't stay in that form long.
-I started hopping up the 307 almost as soon as I got it home and haven't stopped since.
+It started life as a 307 powered, 115hp weakling, but it didn't stay in that form for very long.
+I started hopping up the 307 almost as soon as I got it home and to this day I haven't stopped improving my Nova.
 The 307 was eventually built up to about 225 hp with headers, Q-jet and 1.6 rockers.
 The stock induction and exhaust really had it choked up.

 It's not a real SS.
 I blacked out the grille and replaced the bowtie on the grille with an SS emblem.
 I also have SS fender emblems and an SS trunk emblem which I'll be adding next time the car gets painted.
 The existing paint has been on the car since 1990.